Willem Boy: Drottningholm

 Starting in 1576, Boy led the construction of the palace that preceded the extant Baroque version of the Drottningholm Palace.
-The royal mansion named Torvesund on the location was rebuilt into a palace by King John III, who was able to take a few rooms in possession in 1580, and the construction seems to have been complete four years later, save for the adornment of the interior.
+The royal mansion named Torvesund on the location was rebuilt into a palace by King John III, who was able to take a few rooms into possession in 1580, and the construction seems to have been completed four years later, save for the adornment of the interior.

 The centre of this rectangular Renaissance palace was the vaulted palace church, with surrounding rooms connected by open arcades and loggias.
 The choirs of the church possibly had ogive and rose windows like those at Vadstena Castle.
 Characteristic of the palaces built during this era were towers and pinnacles with adorned hoods, bay windows, arcades, and galleries and these were probably also prominent features of the Renaissance palace at Drottningholm.

 John named the palace after Queen Catherine Jagellon, which indicates it was never important as a military bastion.
 While the palace and its chapel were of great importance to the queen, it remained unfinished at the time of her death.
 An important prototype for the palace was the Wawel Castle in Kraków, and as at Drottningholm, palaces with church gables projecting out of the façades were built throughout Catholic Poland, and a similar scheme was used in Sweden at Borgholm, at the Vadstena Castle, and at the Uppsala Castle, the enlargement of which was also led by Boy.

 Drottningholm became an important centre for Counter-Reformation groups while plague tormented Stockholm in 1579.
-It eventually burned down in 1661, but even before that the Catholic appearance the palace must have had caused it to be neglected and uncompleted.
-It was passed back and forth between various nobles and gradually decayed, before an inventory around 1640 described it as a ruin with broken windows.
+It eventually burned down in 1661, but even before that, the Catholic appearance of the palace must have caused it to be neglected and uncompleted.
+It was passed back and forth between various nobles and gradually decayed before an inventory around 1640 described it as a ruin with broken windows.